-Student's privacy and dignity are of paramount importance and as far as possible staff should allow pupils to attend to themselves when bathing or dressing.
-Student must be encouraged to obtain independence, however the level of support needed by a child as indicated in their care plan may be to such an extent that staff have to dress/undress or bathe an individual; in these cases, the following guidelines should be observed.
+Student's/pupils privacy and dignity are of paramount importance and as far as possible staff should allow pupils to attend to themselves when bathing or dressing.
+Students/pupils must be encouraged to obtain independence, however the level of support needed by a child as indicated in their care plan may be to such an extent that staff have to dress/undress or bathe an individual; in these cases, the following guidelines should be observed.

-- 2.1 When dressing/undressing a student, staff should ensure that they have informed another member of staff of their intentions prior to assisting. - 2.2 Within Stone Bay School, staff should respect pupils by changing them in their own bedrooms or approved changing rooms, not in communal areas. - 2.3 Although privacy is an important issue in intimate care, to protect the student being attended to and also the member of staff, the bedroom/bathroom door should be left ajar and another member of staff should place themselves within the vicinity so that they can hear and check what is taking place.
-Each residential area should ensure they have a stock of door wedges to hand; as some doors are unable to be left ajar due to automatic closures. - 2.4 Involve the student as much as possible in their own intimate care, staff should try to avoid doing things for a child that they can do alone, and if a student is able to help, ensure that they are encouraged to do so.
+- 2.1 When dressing/undressing a student/pupil, staff should ensure that they have informed another member of staff of their intentions prior to assisting. - 2.2 Within Stone Bay School, staff should respect students/ pupils by changing them in their own bedrooms or approved changing rooms, not in communal areas. - 2.3 Teaching our pupils protective behaviour such as privacy is an important issue in intimate care, however we need to protect all parties involved.
+When supporting intimate care staff must make colleagues aware they are doing so.
+No doors can be locked when assisting a child with personal care, high handles can be installed to prevent younger inquisitive pupils from entering.
+These handles can be used by staff at any time when an adult is supporting a child however staff must be very mindful of pupil dignity. - 2.4 Involve the student/pupil as much as possible in their own intimate care, staff should try to avoid doing things for a child that they can do alone, and if a student/pupil is able to help, ensure that they are encouraged to do so.
 This is as important for the tasks such as removing clothes as it is for washing intimate parts of the body, support pupils in doing all they can for themselves.
-If a student is dependent upon an adult, staff must talk with him/her about what they are doing to give choices wherever possible.
+If a student/pupil is dependent upon an adult, staff must talk with him/her about what they are doing to give choices wherever possible.